ethan-cheong/ethan-cheong.github.io/README.md

 Posts:
 1. Taking fast math notes with vim - remaking my templates
-2. Machine Learning and Econometrics - A tenuous but rewarding relationship?
-3. Digital Consulting - Time series modelling with GANs
+2. Digital Consulting - Price prediction with deep learning
-4. Plain ol consulting - Advising a firm on market entry into the UK
+3. Plain ol' consulting - Advising a big company on market entry into the UK

 To fix: